xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 One way to offset the upfront cost is to use a third-party solution.
 But this comes with the risk of vendor lock-in and the cost of integration.

-To lower recurring cost, many code-bases use industry standards and have style guides to discourage deviations from existing patterns because inconsistencies in code-bases adds maintenance cost.
+To lower recurring cost, many codebases use industry standards and have style guides to discourage deviations from existing patterns because inconsistencies in codebases add maintenance cost.

-Another way to lower maintainability cost is to avoid duplication of code.
-Duplication is generally considered tech debt it makes the code-base hard to evolve (you have to make the same changes in multiple places), which could introduce inconsistency in the code-base and bugs.
+Another way to lower maintenance costs is to avoid duplication of code.
+Duplication is generally considered tech debt it makes the codebase hard to evolve (you have to make the same changes in multiple places), which could introduce inconsistency in the codebase and bugs.

 However, [duplication is not always bad](https://xiaoyunyang.github.io/post/6-surprising-life-lessons-from-my-30s/#3-duplication-is-not-always-bad)!
 Sometimes it makes things simpler.
 As complexity can also be a source of maintainability concern.
 Sometimes it could be a good tradeoff to introduce a little bit of duplication for a lot of simplicity.

 ## Solution Approach

-To make a the chat app offline-first, we need to find a way to manage a collection of ordered data (messages between two users) which can be added to the collection by the server or by the user.
+To make the chat app offline-first, we need to find a way to manage a collection of ordered data (messages between two users) which can be added to the collection by the server or by the user.
 Server-added messages come from an API request or a WebSocket event.
-Client-added messages come from user sending a message.
+Client-added messages come from the user sending a message.

 We can think of the offline-first chat app as a collaborative editing tool - two users are collaborating on the same conversation thread.
 The conversation thread is a collection of messages ordered by the time they were created.